 Mason surprised me one day.
-He told me that the Bedbug book was his favorite bedtime story and that he read it each night before going to sleep.
+He told me the Bedbug book was his favorite bedtime story and that he read it each night before going to sleep.
 He then he proceeded to recite the entire book to demonstrate that this was so.
 He knew each verse by heart.
 He also mentioned that he was now reading it to Myles.

 They were very curious as to whether Bedbug would finally get to snooze and asked about the second book.
 "Mel, when is it coming?
 Can we get it right away?
 Will you keep some of the books for us?"
-I assured them I would.
+I assured them that I would.
 "Is Bedbug kept awake again?"
-I winked at them and said I couldn't spill the beans and that they would have to wait until book II came out to see whether Bedbug got to sleep tight.
+I winked at them and said I couldn't spill the beans and that they would just have to wait until book II came out to see whether Bedbug finally got to sleep tight.

 Their mother, Crystal, snapped the captivating photo (above).

 When book II was published, the boys were first in line to get their copies.

 courtesy of C. McClure

 Customer Sends in PicsA customer recently sent in some photos of the book and toys she received.
 She wanted these to give as gifts to children very near to her heart.

 Thursday, May 26, 2016